‘At least one administrator’ was alerted 6-year-old had possible weapon before shooting, Virginia school official says

 Parker revealed that there had been a report that the boy may have had a weapon when he got to school Friday morning.
 His backpack was searched, but nothing was found.

-Two and a half hours later, police were storming the school after that boy shot his first-grade teacher.
+Two and a half hours later, police stormed the school after that boy shot his first-grade teacher.

-The Newport News School Board revealed earlier at a Thursday news conference that administrative changes will be taking place at Richneck, and would be communicated to parents in the town hall.
+The Newport News School Board revealed earlier at a Thursday news conference that administrative changes will occur at Richneck and would be communicated to parents in the town hall.
 But during the town hall event, Dr. Parker would not say what those administrative changes were.

 Parker said the district is currently reviewing the timeline that the administrator was notified about a possible weapon.